The Government is spending over £450 million to help primary schools improve the quality of the PE and sport activities they offer their pupils.

 At SS Simon and Jude we believe that sport and PE are extremely important to the physical health and emotional wellbeing of our children.
 We are dedicated to raising standards in PE and ensuring that more children are becoming more active and engaged in sports.
 We strongly feel that a fun, varied and competitive PE curriculum and extra-curricular sporting activities have a positive influence on all children and provides a great baseline for an active and healthy future.

 In April 2013, the Government announced new funding of £150 million for physical education (PE) and sport.
 This funding is to be used to improve the quality and breadth of PE.
 Schools are free to determine how best to use this funding to improve the quality and breadth of PE and sport provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

-For the year 2018/2019 we have been allocated £19,560 to spend on improving our PE provision at SSSJ.
+For the year 2022/2023 we have been allocated £28,840 to spend on improving our PE provision at SSSJ.
 We have identified five key indicators to focus on this year.

 Year 6 Swimming Competency – National Curriculum requirements for swimming and water safety

 SSSJ year 6 pupils attend swimming lessons on a weekly basis from week beginning 15th May.
 This will be reported on towards the end of the academic year.